mitsuba-renderer/drjit/docs/unused/half.rst

 ``half``:math:`\to` ``float``:math:`\to` ``half`` roundtrip.
 For this reason, it is unwise to rely on it for expensive parts of a computation.

-The main reason for including a dedicated half precision type in Enoki is that it provides an ideal storage format for floating point data that does not require the full accuracy of the single precision representation, which leads to an immediate storage savings of :math:`2\times`.
+The main reason for including a dedicated half precision type in Dr.Jit is that it provides an ideal storage format for floating point data that does not require the full accuracy of the single precision representation, which leads to an immediate storage savings of :math:`2\times`.

 .. note::

-    If supported by the target architecture, Enoki uses the *F16C* instruction set to perform efficient vectorized conversion between half and single precision variables (however, this only affects conversion and no other arithmetic operations).
+    If supported by the target architecture, Dr.Jit uses the *F16C* instruction set to perform efficient vectorized conversion between half and single precision variables (however, this only affects conversion and no other arithmetic operations).
 ARM NEON also provides native conversion